1. Clothing is mandatory in all hot springs in Buena Vista, Salida and Nathrop. Always bring a hat, towel, sandals, sunscreen and a robe.

-One of the largest indoor hot springs pools in the country, this is also the only publically operated aquatic facility within 100 miles.
+One of the largest indoor hot springs pools in the country, this is also the only publicly operated aquatic facility within 100 miles.
 Part of the City of Salida’s Parks and Recreation Department, this family-friendly environment features two hot springs pools filled with mineral-rich water.

 The “hot pots” in Chalk Creek allow a unique and completely natural experience.
 The resort’s main section features a Historic Bathhouse dating back to 1867 leading to a pair of man-made pools (one for soaking, one for exercise) heated by the natural springs.
 The Upper Pool area, perfect for active families, offers two additional pools, a lazy river and a 400-foot long waterslide.

 The hot springs in our area are some of the hottest in Colorado.
 This geothermal water bubbles out of the ground at 140 degrees Fahrenheit.
 The hot springs are created by ground water heated by shallow intrusions of magma (molten rock) in this volcanic area.